display-buffer ¶The following basic action functions are defined in Emacs. Each of

 (see Preserving Window Sizes).
 The CDR of that entry must be a

-of the window and whose CDR, if non-nil
+of the window and whose CDR, if non-nil, means to preserve

 the height of the window.